 Declaration by Medical Center Inventors

-With my signature on this declaration of invention, I hereby acknowledge that under applicable law and/or pursuant to my employment at the Tel Aviv Medical Center, the Medical Research, Infrastructure, and Health Services Fund of the Tel Aviv Medical Center (hereinafter: the "Fund") is the sole owner in our rights in the research and/or the invention and/or development results stemming out of the foregoing and shall have exclusive ownership of any inventions know-how, improvements and/or discoveries, whether or not patentable, conceived and/or reduced to practice by me ("Fund's Inventions").
-The Fund, at its own absolute discretion, shall determine whether to seek patent protection with respect to the Fund's Inventions and/or whether to maintain such patent, whether to use and/or commercialize the Fund's Inventions and under what terms and conditions.
-In the event that the Fund receives income from the commercialization of the Fund's Inventions to which I am listed as an inventor, I shall be entitled to receive a share of the net proceeds of such commercialization income as provided by applicable law and regulations, less all applicable permitted deductions which are namely expenses related to the commercialization, maintenance and prosecution of the Fund's Invention.
+With my signature on this Declaration of IP , I hereby acknowledge that under applicable law and/or pursuant to my employment at the Tel Aviv Medical Center, the Medical Research, Infrastructure, and Health Services Fund of the Tel Aviv Medical Center (hereinafter: the "Fund") is the sole owner in our rights in the research and/or the invention and/or development results stemming out of the foregoing and shall have exclusive ownership of any IPs, means all Patents, copyrights, whether or not registered; trade names, registered and unregistered trademarks, service marks, trade dress, domain name registrations and other source indicators; computer software, including databases; trade secrets, commercial secrets, inventions (whether or not patentable and whether or not reduced to practice), Know-How, methodologies, and other proprietary rights ("Fund's IP").
+The Fund, at its own absolute discretion, shall determine whether to seek IP protection with respect to the Fund's IP and/or whether to maintain such IP, whether to use and/or commercialize the Fund's IP and under what terms and conditions.
+In the event that the Fund receives income from the commercialization of the Fund's IP to which I am listed as an inventor, I shall be entitled to receive a share of the net proceeds of such commercialization income as provided by applicable law and regulations, less all applicable permitted deductions which are namely expenses related to the commercialization, maintenance and prosecution of the Fund's IP.

-I undertake to cooperate with the Fund in its efforts to pursue patent protection for the Fund's Inventions, including without limitation, the execution of all required documents to perfect the assignment to the Fund of all intellectual property rights in the Fund's Inventions.
-I undertake to promptly notify the Fund in writing of any such Fund's Inventions conceived by me.
-These obligations shall continue beyond the termination of my employment at the Municipality of Tel Aviv (Tel Aviv Sourasky Medical Center) and/or the Fund and/or the Tel Aviv Medical Center with respect to Fund's Inventions, and shall be binding upon my assignees, administrators, and other legal representatives.
-I undertake, at Fund’s request and expense, to execute any documents and give any testimony necessary for the Fund to apply for, obtain and defend letters patents in any country or to otherwise protect Fund’s interests in Fund's Inventions.
+I undertake to cooperate with the Fund in its efforts to pursue IP protection for the Fund's IP, including without limitation, the execution of all required documents to perfect the assignment to the Fund of all intellectual property rights in the Fund's IP.
+I undertake to promptly notify the Fund in writing of any such Fund's IP conceived by me.
+These obligations shall continue beyond the termination of my employment at the Municipality of Tel Aviv (Tel Aviv Sourasky Medical Center) and/or the Fund and/or the Tel Aviv Medical Center with respect to Fund's IP, and shall be binding upon my assignees, administrators, and other legal representatives.
+I undertake, at Fund’s request and expense, to execute any documents and give any testimony necessary for the Fund to apply for, obtain and defend letters IP in any country or to otherwise protect Fund’s interests in Fund's IP.

 I understand that where the term Fund is used herein, reference shall also be made to Ichilov Tech.
 Ltd., the commercialization arm of the Tel-Aviv Medical Center.